code-differently/code-differently-25-q1/lesson_00/JustinEKlund.md/README.md

 # Justin Eklund README
 # Introduction
 Hello my name is Justin Eklund.
 Im an aspiring coder from Middletown Delaware.
 I was previously working at apex concrete which is a flooring installer.
 I helped install floors to the customers expectations as well as help manage the work area.
 I hope to make an impact somewhere in the coding or software engineering indusrty using my creativity and eventual expertise of the industry.
-I also make music.
+Ive also have been making music for almost 5 years.
+Music is something that im very passionate about.
+It helps me take my mind off things and allows me to express myself in ways that I would no do otherwise.

 ## Prerequisite